 The MiP2 course builds on the communication and history taking skills introduced in MiP1 ,to further develop and expand the clinical history .
-The course also teaches the physical examination of all the major systems , using a variety of methods including working with patients , simulated patients , anatomical models and students themselves.
-Students attend an afternoon every fortnight in a GP practice.
-They are facilitated in small groups by a designated GP teacher who remains with the same group throughout the year.
-Students also spend 4 afternoons per year in the same small groups with clinical teachers at Southampton General Hospital.
+The module also teaches the physical examination of all the major systems , using a variety of methods including working with patients , simulated patients , anatomical models and students themselves.
+Students spend an afternoon every fortnight with a GP tutor,usually in a GP practice.
+They are facilitated in small groups by the GP teacher who remains with the same group throughout the year.
+Students also spend 3-4 afternoons per year in small groups /one to one with clinical teachers at Southampton General Hospital.

-To gain experience of interacting with patients and of working in a team setting in the hospital, students are placed on wards to work as Healthcare Support Workers ( HCSWs) as part of the nursing team.
+To gain experience of interacting with patients and of working in a multidisciplinary team setting in the hospital, students are placed on wards to work several shifts as Healthcare Support Workers ( HCSWs) as part of the nursing team.

 Aims and Objectives

 Having successfully completed this module you will be able to: